apache/cloudstack-documentation/source/adminguide/storage.rst

 |import-volume.png|

 .. note::
-   The volume to be imported must be placed in the root directory of the storage pool.
+   - The volume to be imported must be placed in the root directory of the storage pool.

-   The format of the volume should be QCOW2 on NFS/Local storage, and RAW on Ceph storage.
+   - The format of the volume must be QCOW2 on NFS/Local storage, and RAW on Ceph storage.

+   - The volume must not be encrypted.

+   - The volume must not be locked.

-   The following volumes cannot be unmanaged or imported: (1) volume is encrypted; (2) volume is locked; (3) volume has a backing file.
+   - The volume must not have a backing file.

 .. note::
    By default, the volume is imported for the caller if Domain/Account/Project are not set.
 By default, the imported volumes use the default disk offering "Default Custom Offering for Volume Import"